Back-up, Back-up, Back-up

 - Just because you have a back-up doesn't mean you can open it.
 The oldest back-ups from Book 1 were not compatible with our current word processing software.

 - There is a reason for storing that old laptop in the basement.
-Using it, we were able to translate those elderly 20th century disks into a 21st-century version that could be opened by our current laptops.
+Using it, we were able to translate those elderly (decade old files) into a 21st-century version that could be opened by our current laptops.
 The fact that the oldest laptop screen would only come on in the "slightly open" position made it more interesting.

 - Even through you check and doublecheck your copy, the gremlins will eat a paragraph or two.
 Somewhere during the final edit, I discovered a favorite Edwardian illustrator had vanished from the manuscript.
 Luckily the editor and designer #3 (designers #1 and #2 apparently fled screaming into the night) figured out how to shoehorn that information back into the book.

 - No matter how carefully you plan, everything happens at once.
 I really, really didn't expect to have my first novel to go through final edits with the publisher as we were preparing the first draft of the Encyclopedia.
-I would have preferred a few more months apart -- and having a boss at my day job quit during the same period and increasing my my responsibilities at said day job: well that just added to hysteria.
+I would have preferred a few more months apart -- and having a boss at my day job quit during the same period and increasing responsibilities at said day job just added to hysteria.

 - Working with an understanding writing partner is (as the commercial says) priceless.
-Thank heavens, we live in the same area code.
-Endless e-mails, phone calls, and she would make dinner when I'd come over to her house to read over the bluelines.
+Thank heavens, we live in the same time zone.
+Endless e-mails, phone calls, and she would make dinner when I'd come over to her house to read over the drafts.
 Wow!